 Somewhere in a shoebox you probably have a handful of precious family snapshots on 35mm slides that you’ve thought would be great to have on your iphone.
 Like that one of crazy ol’ Uncle Fritz standing in front of an oncoming train long before death-defying selfies were cool.

 If you have a Moment Macro lens accessory for your iPhone, Galaxy or Pixel, you can easily copy these yourself.
-Note that the technique below has been tested on an iPhone 10s Max and results with other phones may vary.
+Note that the technique below has been tested on an iPhone 10s Max and 11 Pro.
+Results with other phones may vary.

 How to copy slides with your iPhone.